 Step 4.
 Appeal to Academic Appeals Committee.
 Either the student or the instructor may request a review by the Academic Appeals Committee.
+A written request including the student's name.
+ID, the course/section, and instructor must be submitted to the vice chancellor for academic affairs.

-A written request, including the student's name, ID, the course/section, and instructor, must be submitted to the vice chancellor for academic affairs (provost) via the myOleMiss Grade Appeal function within 15 days of the receipt of the dean's decision.
+written request, including the student's name, ID, the course/section, and instructor, must be submitted to the vice chancellor for academic affairs (provost) via the myOleMiss Grade Appeal function within 15 days of the receipt of the dean's decision.
 The Academic Appeals Committee will then review the information provided to reach a recommendation.